Achievable logoAchievable logo

 NASDAQ

-Originally started in the 1970s as an association of dealers, NASDAQ grew to be one of the largest exchanges in the world.
+Originally formed in the 1970s as an association of dealers, NASDAQ grew into one of the largest exchanges in the world.

-Unlike the auction market status of the NYSE, NASDAQ is considered a negotiated market.
-Instead of a centralized designated market maker (DMM) facilitating all trades in a stock, there are dozens of market makers trading with the public.
-The market makers with the best prices get the most business.
+Unlike the NYSE, which operates as an auction market, NASDAQ is a negotiated market.
+Instead of a single centralized designated market maker (DMM) handling trades in a stock, NASDAQ relies on dozens of market makers who trade with the public.
+The market makers posting the best prices attract the most trading activity.

-NASDAQ is considered an over-the-counter (OTC) market due to the fact that it lacks a physical trading floor.
-If you recall from the common stock chapter, an OTC trade is one that does not take place on a physical exchange.
-However, NASDAQ is still considered as having “exchange status,” and all of its stocks are treated as if they’re exchange listed.
-Just like the NYSE, NASDAQ has high standards for stocks being listed on its platform.
+NASDAQ is considered an over-the-counter (OTC) market because it doesn’t have a physical trading floor.
+As you saw in the common stock chapter, an OTC trade is one that does not take place on a physical exchange.
+However, NASDAQ still has “exchange status,” and its stocks are treated as exchange-listed.
+Like the NYSE, NASDAQ maintains high listing standards for companies that want their shares traded on its platform.

 The NYSE and NASDAQ used to regulate their own markets as self-regulatory organizations (SROs).
-SROs are granted regulatory power and oversee the participants in their markets.
-In 2007, NYSE’s and NASDAQ’s regulatory arms formed into FINRA, which is the SRO that now supervises both markets.
-Although FINRA is not a governmental entity, it has the power to control who operates in the financial markets and how financial firms interact with the investing public.
+SROs are granted regulatory authority and oversee the participants in their markets.
+In 2007, the NYSE’s and NASDAQ’s regulatory arms combined into FINRA, the SRO that now supervises both markets.
+Although FINRA isn’t a government agency, it has the power to control who may operate in the financial markets and how financial firms interact with the investing public.

 Key points